-This Vegan Mac and Cheese is so creamy and cheesy!
-It’s the perfect dairy-free alternative to a classic comfort food.
-This one-pot recipe can be made stovetop or in the Instant-Pot.
+A Vegan Mac and Cheese so creamy and cheesy it's the perfect dairy free alternative!
+This classic comfort food can be made stovetop or in the Instant-Pot.

 A few years back I dappled in vegan cheese sauce recipes creating this Jalapeño Nacho Cheese.
 Around that time, the potato/carrot based cheese sauce was all the rage.
 So as you can guess, that was the base of my nacho cheese.
 It’s my favorite ‘cheese dip’, but I wasn’t fond of it over pasta.

 That’s when this Creamy Vegan Mac and Cheese saved my classic comfort food cravings!
 This cheese sauce is cashew based creating a perfectly creamy vegan cheese sauce the whole family will love.

 This isn’t your typical mac and cheese.
 It’s Vegan Mac and Cheese with peas The peas add a bit of protein and an extra burst of flavor to the dish, plus it’s fun to say…“Mac and cheese with PEAS!
 PLEASE!”

 The peas aren’t the only flavor addition to this classic pasta dish.
 Sautéed onions also make an appearance.
 Sautéing the onions first brings out their natural sweetness further enhancing the taste of this vegan mac and cheese.